Creating a Churn Prediction

 Sample Churn Definitions

-- “Within 7 days, did custom event ‘Subscription Cancellation’“
+- “Within 7 days, do custom event ‘Subscription Cancellation’“

-- “Within 14 days did not Make a Purchase.”
+- “Within 14 days do not Make a Purchase.”

-For the Churn definitions we outlined above, there might be some corresponding Prediction Audience definitions:
+For the Churn definitions we outlined, there might be some corresponding Prediction Audience definitions:

 - Started subscription more than 2 weeks ago OR Started subscription less than two weeks ago